Repostly/blueberry-muffin/README.md

 # blueberry-muffin
-The frontend web app of Repostly.
+The full-stack web app of Repostly.